AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 1. Make sure the `connection between VGW and Transit GW <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-know-if-the-tunnel-between-vgw-and-transit-gw-is-up>`_ is up.

 #.
-Make sure the Spoke VPC where instance is deployed has `connectivity <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-find-out-what-routes-being-propagated-from-on-prem>`_ to the problem subnet in on-prem network.
+Make sure the problem on-prem subnet CIDR has been propagated to Spoke VPC, that is, make sure Spoke VPC where the problem instance is deployed has `connectivity <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-do-i-find-out-what-routes-being-propagated-from-on-prem>`_ to the problem subnet in on-prem network.

 #.
-Make sure the Spoke GW can reach the on-prem subnet.
+Launch an Aviatrix Gateway from the Gateway at the navigation bar (this gateway is going to be used as a test EC2 instance).
+Once this gateway is launched, you can run a traceroute from this gateway (test EC2 instance) to on-prem.
+When test is done, remember to delete the gateway to conserve consumption.

+#.
+Do a traceroute from on-prem problem VM or host to the Aviatrix gateway test EC2 launched from the above steps.

+#.
 You can do a packet capture by going to Troubleshoot -> Diagnostics -> PACKET CAPTURE.
-Select the right tunnel interface and capture packets.
+Select the right tunnel interface and run packet capture.

 #.
 If the above tests pass, you should security group settings on the instance and the destination VM.